alextongue/live-project/_posts/2019-09-18-hardwareupdate.md

 [^2]: I've also collected enough thoughts while comparing this with other high-channel-count interfaces to warrant a whole other blog post, but I'll go into that once the unit arrives.

 [^3]: I've heard of phases where folks have tried out a daring hairstyle.
 While I didn't have a red hair phase, I did have a "red XLR cable" phase: 8 in candy-apple red and 2 in muted purple, all with black Neutrik NCMXX's.
 A true fashion statement.
-I also had plans to make a bunch of blue and white TRS cables, but I didn't follow through on those.
+I also had plans to make a bunch of blue and white TRS cables, but I didn't follow through on those (fortunately).
 That's how I have my extra plugs.
 I've since mellowed down to a black and discreet cable kind of guy...